dotnet/docs/docs/standard/base-types/regular-expression-options.md

 ### Example

-The regular expression `\bb\w+\s` matches words that begin with the letter "b" and are followed by a white-space character.
+The regular expression `\bb\w+\s` matches words with two or more characters that begin with the letter "b" and are followed by a white-space character.
 In the following example, the input string consists of three words that include one or more "b" characters.
-The first and second words begin with "b" and the third word end with "b".
+The first and second words begin with "b" and the third word ends with "b".
 As the output from the right-to-left search example shows, only the first and second words match the regular expression pattern, with the second word being matched first.

 [!code-csharp[Conceptual.Regex.Language.Options#17](../../../samples/snippets/csharp/VS_Snippets_CLR/conceptual.regex.language.options/cs/righttoleft1.cs#17)]
 [!code-vb[Conceptual.Regex.Language.Options#17](../../../samples/snippets/visualbasic/VS_Snippets_CLR/conceptual.regex.language.options/vb/righttoleft1.vb#17)]